Ruk33/ruk33.github.io/_posts/2020-11-16-featherjs,-a-quick-way-of-prototyping-in-nodejs.md

 comments:   true
 ---

 So I recently helped a friend of mine with one of his applications.
 The requirements were quite easy, you know the usual:

 - Registration
 - Login
 - Data entry
-- Third party API consuption (just an http call)
+- Third-party API consumption (just an HTTP call)

 Pretty simple right? if it would depend on my I would throw a good ol' Ruby on Rails on the mix and pretty much everything is done.
 Thing was, the tech stack was already defined and we couldn't just change it.

 The tech stack we had to work with was [NodeJS](https://nodejs.org/en/) and... you may want to get a bucket to throw up...
-[MongoDB](https://www.mongodb.com/) (yes, I don't like no sql databases).
-For the frontend it was [React](https://reactjs.org/).
+[MongoDB](https://www.mongodb.com/) (yes, I don't like no-SQL databases).
+For the frontend, it was [React](https://reactjs.org/).
 I'm a bit tired of React but that wasn't so bad.

 ## Hunting for a foundation to work on

-My first thought was, "ok we can get somethig quickly with [ExpressJS](https://expressjs.com/)", but man, I wanted something a bit more pre-configured and, with ExpressJS you have to set up database connections, authentication, and a few other things.
+My first thought was, "ok we can get something quickly with [ExpressJS](https://expressjs.com/)", but man, I wanted something a bit more pre-configured and, with ExpressJS you have to set up database connections, authentication and a few other things.
 I mean, this is not a flaw of ExpressJS, it's in fact by design.
 It's light and it only has the features it needs to get the minimum working.

 ## Letting the lazy instinct kick in

 Or :cough: being smart and choosing the tools based on the work I need to do.
-Luckily for us, ExpressJS has a very good [resources collection](https://expressjs.com/en/resources/frameworks.html) where you can choose between a few frameworks.
+Luckily for us, ExpressJS has a very good [resource collection](https://expressjs.com/en/resources/frameworks.html) where you can choose between a few frameworks.

-If you open up the previous link, you will see the first result, what does it says?
+If you open up the previous link, you will see the first result, what does it say?

 > Feathers: Build prototypes in minutes and production ready real-time apps in days.